Penis disorders can cause pain and affect a man's sexual function and fertility. Read about the types of problems, including symptoms and treatments.

 Anal itching, soreness, or bleeding

-Abdominal pain
+Abdominal (belly) pain

 Fever

-How are sexually transmitted diseases (STDs) diagnosed?
+How are sexually transmitted infections (STIs) diagnosed?

-If you are sexually active, you should talk to your health care provider about your risk for STDs and whether you need to be tested.
-This is especially important since many STDs do not usually cause symptoms.
+If you are sexually active, you should talk to your health care provider about your risk for STIs and whether you need to be tested.
+This is especially important since many STIs do not usually cause symptoms.

-Some STDs may be diagnosed during a physical exam or through microscopic examination of a sore or fluid swabbed from the vagina, penis, or anus.
-Blood tests can diagnose other types of STDs.
+Some STIs may be diagnosed during a physical exam or through STI testing.
+Some tests involve a microscopic examination of a sore or fluid swabbed from the vagina, penis, or anus.
+Blood tests can diagnose other types of STIs.

-What are the treatments for sexually transmitted diseases (STDs)?
+What are the treatments for sexually transmitted infections (STIs)?

-Antibiotics can treat STDs caused by bacteria or parasites.
-There is no cure for STDs caused by viruses, but medicines can often help with the symptoms and lower your risk of spreading the infection.
+Antibiotics can treat STIs that are caused by bacteria or parasites.
+There is no cure for STIs caused by viruses, but antiviral medicines can often help with the symptoms and lower your risk of spreading the infection.

-Can sexually transmitted diseases (STDs) be prevented?
+Can sexually transmitted infections (STIs) be prevented?

-Correct usage of latex condoms greatly reduces, but does not completely eliminate, the risk of catching or spreading STDs.
+Using a condom every time you have sex.
+Correct usage of latex condoms greatly reduces, but does not completely eliminate, the risk of catching or spreading STIs.
 If your or your partner is allergic to latex, you can use polyurethane condoms.
-The most reliable way to avoid infection is to not have anal, vaginal, or oral sex.

-There are vaccines to prevent HPV and hepatitis B.
+Getting vaccinated against HPV and hepatitis B.

 Source: Centers for Disease Control and Prevention (CDC)